Azure/azure-devtestlab/samples/ClassroomLabs/Scripts/ActiveDirectoryJoin/README.md

 ### ***Join-AzLabADStudent_AddStudent (step III)***
 Checks whether the VM has been claimed by a student and eventually adds the student to the local RDP group.

-### ***Join-AzLabADStudent_EnrollMDM (step IV)***
-Checks the device is Azure AD joined.
-If so, it enrolls the VM to Intune using the user AAD credentials.

-**Note**: Applies only to Hybrid AD joined devices.
-Student must be assigned a valid Intune license.
-Other requirements for Intune can be found [here](https://docs.microsoft.com/en-us/windows/client-management/mdm/enroll-a-windows-10-device-automatically-using-group-policy#verify-auto-enrollment-requirements-and-settings).

 ### ***Set-AzLabADVms (optional)***
 Optional script to be run from the Template VM.
 It spins up all the VMs leaving enough time for the domain join scripts to be executed before shutting down the VMs.